 Whereas the United Nations (UN) Security Council Resolutions allowed for international forces to counter piracy all the way to the Somali coastline and for commercial vessels to embark armed guards for protection throughout the troubled waters, neither such approach has been possible in West Africa.
-The sovereign states of the region have maintained legal control of their territorial waters, meaning that warships cannot enter and commercial ships cannot be armed within twelve miles of the coast.
+The sovereign states of the region have maintained legal control of their territorial waters, meaning that warships cannot enter and commercial ships cannot

+120 A.545(XIII) Measures to prevent and suppress piracy and armed robbery against ships.
+(Deriving from Sweden's submission to the Council in Document C50/25 and Maritime Safety Committee Meeting 48/23/4 regarding concerns about attacks on ships in West Africa).
+Any other business: Piracy.
+Note by the Government of Sweden, IMO MCS, March 10, 1983. be armed within twelve miles of the coast.
 Until 2016, those territorial seas, in which such prohibitions persist, have also been the locus of the majority of attacks.
 Legally considered armed robbery at sea and not piracy if perpetrated within twelve miles, such attacks fall within the sovereign responsibility of the coastal forces.
 In other words, the attacks along the coast of Nigeria have been under the jurisdiction of the Nigerian Navy and maritime agencies-all of which have been heavily implicated in oil theft, as discussed above.